All Episodes

 Again, here's another one.

-That was in 12-694.
+That was in 12,694.

-And we go on to say the Wonder Bugs were winning the battle with the Wonder Drugs.
+And we go on to say the wonder bugs were winning the battle with the wonder drugs.

 Environmental AIDS was a fact of life.

-And that's what we're really calling it.
+And that's what we're really calling this.

 And unfortunately, this is a forecast that we had made in black and white a number of years ago.

-in the air with all the pollutants, I mean, we're all becoming susceptible to this.
+I mean, we're all becoming susceptible to this.

 Here's a curiosity, and I don't expect you to have an answer.